 Upgrading rooms now is an investment for the future as well.
 Hybrid work and learning is not limited to the COVID-19 pandemic; flexible work and learning options are here to stay.

-Rony Sebok is speaking at the 2020 AV/IT Summit on AV in a Post-COVID-19 World panel.
+Rony Sebok spoke at the 2020 AV/IT Summit on AV in a Post-COVID-19 World panel.